dhomoney/Homoney-Articles/owasp-api-top-10-deep-dive-part-4.md

 ## Understanding Server Side Request Forgery (SSRF)

-SSRF is a type of security vulnerability that allows an attacker to make unauthorized requests from the server-side of an API.
+SSRF is a type of security vulnerability that allows an attacker to make unauthorized requests from the server side of an API.
 By manipulating the API's requests, an attacker can potentially access internal resources, such as local files, databases, or other APIs, that are not intended to be exposed.
 SSRF often occurs when an API does not properly validate or restrict the URLs or endpoints it can access.

 ![Forger Arrested](/images/criminal-handcuffs.jpg)